Skip to main content

 • Community Water Systems that are:

-• Publicly owned municipal type systems
+• Publicly owned municipal systems.

-• Privately owned condominium and manufactured home park systems
+• Privately owned condominium and manufactured home park systems.

 • Nonprofit Noncommunity Systems such as:

-• Schools, day care centers, churches, retreat centers
+• Schools, day care centers, churches, retreat centers.

 Duluth Water Tower